-In the year 2019 I want to be able to do a split.
 Being flexible never came easy to me and it always took a good amount of time to even be able to touch my toes.
 Now that the new year is upon us I want to take this opportunity to challenge myself to reach this goal.

 In order to be able to accomplish a split I compilated a lot of research on people that have done it before me and dove deep into learning more about the flexibility of the human body.

 In this guide you are going to learn about:

 - Different Types of Splits

 - The Benefits of Stretching